TherinS/Pystromo/Pystromo_install_script/pystromo-60-install-README.txt

 	-You may need to make it executable:
 	$ sudo chmod +x $HOME/.local/share/applications/Pystromo-60-launcher.desktop

-To create a right-click script launcher in Caja for the map picker:
+To create a right-click script launcher in Caja for the map picker (optional):
 (Edit the path as necessary for your file manager) 5)Copy Pystromo-60-map-picker-v3.sh to $HOME/.config/caja/scripts
     $ mkdir -p $HOME/.config/caja/scripts